- Soluble salts

 High salt levels can reduce water uptake by plants, restrict root growth, cause marginal burning of the foliage, inhibit flowering, limit seed germination, and reduce fruit and vegetable yields.
 Irregular bare spots in gardens and uneven crop growth suggest salinity problems.
 Crop yields may be reduced as much as 25% without any damage being apparent.
 Salt injury generally is more severe during periods of hot dry weather, when water use is high.
-[Figure 1]

 Figure 1.
 Salt burn on bean leaf from high salts in compost

-Relative Salt Tolerance of Cultivated Plants
+Table 1.
+Relative Salt Tolerance of Cultivated Plants Non-Tolerant

 A common sign of salt problems is the accumulation of salts at the soil surface due to limited percolation in compacted and/or clayey soils.
 Soluble salts move with the soil water.
 Deep percolation of water down through the soil profile moves salt out of the rooting zone.
 Surface evaporation concentrates the salts at the soil surface.
 Salt deposits may or may not be seen as a white crust on the soil surface.
 As you drive around Colorado, it is common to see these soils with the white salt accumulation in low spots of fields and natural areas.

 Manure, biosolids, and compost made with manure or biosolids may be high in salt.
 When using manure or compost made with manure, routinely monitor salt levels.
 For more information, see the section on Soil Amendments.

 Unwarranted application of fertilizers (such as phosphate or potash) increases the salt level.
 On soils marginally high in salts, potash fertilizers should be avoided unless a potassium deficiency is identified by soil tests.
 Over- fertilization also has other environmental impacts.

 Placing fertilizer and salty soil amendments too close to seeds or plant roots creates a salt burn of the tender roots.
 Germination failure or seedling injury can result.

 Bean plants are rather salt sensitive and can be used to help assess salt problems.
 In a garden, if beans are doing well, soluble salts are not a problem.
 If the beans are doing poorly, consider salts as a possibility.
 Beans, tomatoes and other easily germinated seeds can be used in a “pot test” on a windowsill to live assay the salt content of a soil.
-Assess plants’ performance in light of the information in Table 1.
+Assess plants’ performance in light of Table 1.

 The amount of salt in a soil can be quantified only by a soil test.
 A soil test for soluble salts can be useful when investigating the cause of poor plant growth, determining the suitability of a new planting site, or monitoring the quality of fill soil or soil amendments for use on a landscape area.